immutables/immutables.github.io/json.md

 <a name="field-naming-strategy"></a>
 When running on an Oracle JVM, there's an option to enable field naming strategy support.
 Use `@Gson.TypeAdapters(fieldNamingStrategy = true)` to enable generation of code which uses a field naming strategy.
-See Javadoc for [Gson.TypeAdapters#fieldNamingStrategy](https://github.com/immutables/immutables/blob/master/gson/src/org/immutables/gson/Gson.java#L78)
+See Javadoc for [Gson.TypeAdapters#fieldNamingStrategy](https://github.com/immutables/immutables/blob/master/gson/src/org/immutables/gson/Gson.java#L78).
+This feature is not supported on Android and other Java runtimes because of heavy use of reflection hacks to workaround Gson's limitations to make this work.

 #### Ignoring attributes